resque/resque/README.markdown

 ### Logging

-Workers support basic logging to STDOUT.
+Workers support basic logging to STDOUT or a plain file.
 If you start them with the `VERBOSE` env variable set, they will print basic debugging information.
 You can also set the `VVERBOSE` (very verbose) env variable.

-    $ VVERBOSE=1 QUEUE=file_serve rake environment resque:work
+    $ VVERBOSE=1 LOGFILE=./resque.log QUEUE=file_serve \
+        rake environment resque:work

 ### Process IDs (PIDs)